-Senior Management Commitment (demonstrated through assigned leader with dedicated resources). □ Yes □ No □ In Progress 2.
-Multidisciplinary Committee - should be a sub-committee of the JHSC that includes management, union/JHSC worker members or HSR and point-of-care staff, security etc. □ Yes □ No □ In Progress Workplace Violence Prevention Policy A workplace violence prevention policy is developed and includes: Showing an employer's commitment to protecting workers from workplace violence.
-A definition of workplace violence.
-Address violence from all possible sources.
-Roles and responsibilities of all workplace parties.
-Emergency response measures (including summoning immediate assistance).
-Reporting.
-Investigation.
-Addresses a system to identify persons with a history of violent behaviour.
-A date and is signed by the highest level of management. ☐ Yes ☐ No ☐ In Progress Workplace Violence Prevention Program Risk Assessment Risk Assessment Evidence that a risk assessment has been conducted for the entire workplace and is documented. ☐ Yes ☐ No ☐ In Progress 2.
-A copy of the risk assessment is shared with the JHSC or HSR.
-If it is not in writing, the results are shared with the JHSC or HSR, multi-disciplinary team and the employer. ☐ Yes ☐ No ☐ In Progress
+1.Senior Management Commitment (demonstrated  Yes through assigned leader with dedicated resources). 🗆 No □ In Progress

+2.Multidisciplinary Committee - should be a sub- Yes committee of the JHSC that includes management, No union/JHSC worker members or HSR and point-of-care staff, security etc. In Progress

+Workplace Violence Prevention Policy

+1. workplace violence prevention policy is developed dincludes: Yes No • Showing an employer's commitment to protecting workers from workplace violence.
+In Progress • A definition of workplace violence. • Address violence from all possible sources. • Roles and responsibilities of all workplace parties. • Emergency response measures (including summoning immediate assistance). • Reporting. • Investigation. • Addresses a system to identify persons with a history of violent behaviour. • A date and is signed by the highest level of management.

-3. The prevalence of violence in the nearby community has ☐ Yes been ascertained - police communications. □ No ☐ In Progress 4.
-The history of violent hebevious in similar places of □ Vaa The history of violent behaviour in similar places of employment has been evaluated. □ No ☐ In Progress 5.
-Internal indicators have been analyzed (e.g. incidents/accidents, near misses, code white calls, security reports). □ No ☐ In Progress An environmental assessment has been conducted (e.g. working alone or remote areas, areas with public waiting areas, etc.). □ No ☐ In Progress 7.
-Workplace design and layout has been assessed (lighting, ☐ Yes physical layout of workstation, location of closest and safest parking spot, etc.). □ No ☐ In Progress 8.
-An action plan to control the risks identified has been developed and identifies a most responsible person with timeframes for completion. □ No ☐ In Progress 9.
-Point-of-care work practices assessment has been completed (e.g. staff reviews a patient/resident/client's profile before meeting with that client, etc.). □ No , ☐ In Progress 1 10.Employee survey has been conducted and analyzed. ☐ Yes □ No ☐ In Progress
+Workplace Violence Prevention Program Risk Assessment

+Risk Assessment

+1.Evidence that a risk assessment has been conducted □ Yes for the entire workplace and is documented. 🗆 No In Progress

+2.A copy of the risk assessment is shared with the JHSC  Yes or HSR.
+If it is not in writing, the results are shared with 🗆 No the JHSC or HSR, multi-disciplinary team and the employer.
+In Progress

+3.The prevalence of violence in the nearby community □ Yes has been ascertained - police communications. 🗆 No In Progress

+4.The history of violent behaviour in similar places of □ Yes

+employment has been evaluated. 🗆 No

+In Progress

+5.Internal indicators have been analyzed (e.g.  Yes incidents/accidents, near misses, code white calls, security reports). 🗆 No In Progress

+6.An environmental assessment has been conducted □ Yes (e.g. working alone or remote areas, areas with public waiting areas, etc.). 🗆 No In Progress

+7.Workplace design and layout has been assessed (lighting, physical layout of workstation, location of closest and safest parking spot, etc.). □ Yes

+🗆 No

+In Progress

+8.An action plan to control the risks identified has been □ Yes

+developed and identifies a most responsible person with timeframes for completion. 🗆 No

+In Progress

+9.Point-of-care work practices assessment has been □ Yes

+completed (e.g. staff reviews a patient/resident/client's profile before meeting with that client, etc.). 🗆 No

+prome before meeting with that client, etc.).
+In Progress

+10.Employee survey has been conducted and analyzed. □ Yes

+🗆 No

+In Progress

+·

-11.Security guard deficiencies, shortages, training and response have been assessed. ☐ Yes
+11.Security guard deficiencies, shortages, training and □ Yes

-response have been assessed. □ No
+response have been assessed. 🗆 No

-☐ In Progress
+□ In Progress

-T

-12.Staff shortages have been assessed. ☐ Yes
+12.Staff shortages have been assessed. □ Yes

-□ No
+🗆 No

-☐ In Progress
+In Progress

 Risk Assessment Follow-up and Evaluation

-1. Were the recommendations made for corrective actions ☐ Yes
+1.Were the recommendations made for corrective □ Yes

-and improvements implemented? □ No
+actions and improvements implemented? 🗆 No

-☐ In Progress
+In Progress

-2. Were all corrective actions and improvements assessed and evaluated? ☐ Yes
+2.Were all corrective actions and improvements □ Yes

-and evaluated: □ No
+assessed and evaluated? 🗆 No

-☐ In Progress
+In Progress

 Reassessment of Risk

-1. A process has been developed to reassess the risks of ☐ Yes

-workplace violence as often as necessary to ensure the violence policy and program continues to protect workers. □ No
+1.A process has been developed to reassess the risks of  Yes workplace violence as often as necessary to ensure the violence policy and program continues to protect 🗆 No workers.
+In Progress

-☐ In Progress

-T

-2. A process has been developed to reassess risk whenever there is a surge in patient population, acuity, patient flow, ☐ Yes

-staff absences that can create unsafe staff to patient □ No

-ratios, etc. ☐ In Progress
+2.A process has been developed to reassess risk  Yes whenever there is a surge in patient population, acuity, patient flow, staff absences that can create unsafe 🗆 No staff to patient ratios, etc. In Progress

-T

-3. Copies of all reassessments are shared with the JHSC or HSR and if they are not in writing, the results are shared ☐ Yes

-with the JHSC or HSR, multi-disciplinary team and the □ No

-employer. □ In Progress
+3. Copies of all reassessments are shared with the JHSC □ Yes or HSR and if they are not in writing, the results are 🗆 No shared with the JHSC or HSR, multi-disciplinary team and the employer.
+In Progress